-This is the series on Unit testing in C for embedded development.
+This article is the series on Unit testing in C and carries the discussion on Unit Testing and its implementation.
 The aim of this series is to provide easy and practical examples that anyone can understand.
-This is the Unit testing in C tutorial Part 1 – Introduction of Unit testing.
+This is the Introduction of Unit testing – Unit testing in C tutorial Part 1.

 Unit Testing in C – Introduction

 Anyone who has been involved in the software development life cycle (SDLC) for a while, will have encountered some form of testing.
 Software testing is an acceptance mechanism for discovering how well a software works according to the specified requirements.
 Although the aim of testing is to find bugs, it cannot guarantee the absence of other faults, no matter how creative the test cases have been designed.
 Unit testing enables a more thorough level of acceptance testing.